Connecticut Board of Delegates

 *NEBHE Board Member

-•Read the 2017-18 Published Tuition and Fees at Colleges and Universities in Connecticut.
-In academic year 2017-18, the average combined cost of tuition and fees in Connecticut were $4,276 at public two-year colleges and $10,535 at public four-year colleges.
+•According to NEBHE’s 2017-18 Published Tuition and Fees at Colleges and Universities in Connecticut, in academic year 2017-18, the average combined cost of tuition and fees in Connecticut were $4,276 at public two-year colleges and $10,535 at public four-year colleges.
 These prices mark an increase of 3% and 4%, respectively, over 2016-17.

 • The share of income needed to pay the average tuition and fee prices (both before and after the maximum Pell Grant award) has increased since 2011-12 in all income quintiles, except for the highest quintile (Figures 1 and 2).